nopap/eastron_setuptool/README.md

+Updated to support SET Amps on registry 4005 for CT1 Amps

 # Eastron setuptool
 Minimalistic setuptool for the Eastron sdm120 wattmeter.
 Its primary usecase is the setup of the ID and the baudrate.